JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/theory.md

   \operatorname{minimize}\qquad \frac1n\sum_{i=1}^n \operatorname{loss}(y_i, \operatorname{predict}(w;x_i)) + \frac{\lambda}{2}\|w\|^2.
   ```
   The more complicated classifier from the figure above contains (among others) the term ``20222x^9``.
 Since the coefficient is huge, its ``l_2`` norm would be huge as well.
 Regularization prevents such classifiers.
 Another possibility is the (non-differentiable) ``l_1`` norm, which induces sparsity (many weights should be zero).
-- *Simple networks* cannot approximate overly complicated functions and they can also prevent overfitting.
+- *Simple networks* cannot approximate overly complicated functions, and they can also prevent overfitting.

 #### Train-test split

 How should the classifier be evaluated?
-The figure above suggests that it is a bad idea to evaluate it on the same data, where it was trained.
+The figure above suggests that it is a bad idea to evaluate it on the same data where it was trained.
 The dataset is usually split into training and testing sets.
 The classifier is trained on the training and evaluated on the testing set.
 The classifier is not allowed to see the testing set during training.
-When the classifier contains a large number of hyperparameters, which need to be tuned, the dataset is split into training, validation and testing sets.
+When the classifier contains many hyperparameters, which need to be tuned, the dataset is split into training, validation and testing sets.
 Then multiple classifiers are trained on the training set, the best values of hyperparameters are selected on the validation set, and the classifier performance is evaluated on the testing set.

 ## Additional topics

-The next result shows that even shallow neural networks (not many layers) can approximate any continuous function well.
+The following result shows that even shallow neural networks (not many layers) can approximate any continuous function well.
 As the proof suggests (Exercise 5), the price to pay is that the network needs to be extremely wide (lots of hidden neurons).

 ```@raw html
 <div class = "extra-body">
 <header class = "extra-header">BONUS: Universal approximation of neural networks</header><p>
 ```
 Let ``g:[a,b]\to \mathbb{R}`` be a continuous function defined on an interval.
 Then for every ``\varepsilon>0``, there is a neural network ``f`` such that ``\|f-g\|_{\infty}\le \varepsilon``.
 Moreover, this network can be chosen as a chain of the following two layers:
-- Dense layer with ReLU activation function.
+- Dense layer with the ReLU activation function.
-- Dense layer with identity activation function.
+- Dense layer with the identity activation function.
 ```@raw html
 </p></div>
 ```

-A prerequisite for traning neural networks is efficient computation of derivatives.
+A prerequisite for training neural networks is the efficient computation of derivatives.
 We derive this computation in the next box.
 Even though it looks complicated, it is just a simple application of the chain rule.
 It consists of forward and backward passes.
 The forward pass starts with the input, computes the values at each neuron and finishes with evaluating the loss function.
 The backward pass starts with the loss function, computes the partial derivatives in a backward way and chains them together to obtain the composite derivative.

-This computation is extremely efficient because the forward pass (computing function value) and the backward pass (computing derivatives) have the same complexity.
+This computation is highly efficient because the forward pass (computing function value) and the backward pass (computing derivatives) have the same complexity.
 This is in sharp contrast with the finite difference method, where the computation of derivatives is much more expensive.

 ```@raw html